 Technology is necessary to manage online reputation at scale, coupled with a structured process.

 You’ll learn about a proven approach to successful Online Reputation Management (ORM) that includes the following steps:

 - Systematically monitor and respond to reviews

-- Increase review volume to limit the impact of negative reviews
+- Increase review volume to reflect true patient sentiment

 - Elevate star ratings and rankings to attract patients to your doctors and locations